p3lim/dbc-helper/README.md

 ## GitHub Action

-You can use this in a GitHub workflow by referencing `p3lim/dbc-helper@main`.
+You can use this in a GitHub workflow by referencing `p3lim/dbc-helper@master`.
-There will probably never be any tags, so if you prefer stability you should consider forking this project.
+There will probably never be any tags, so if you prefer stability you should consider forking this project, or pinning by commit hash.

 Options:
 - `flavor` - sets the game version to scrape data from, must be one of: